minibolt-guide/minibolt/guide/lightning/lightning-client.md

   ```

-⚠️ This service is not recommended to activate if you have a slow device without high-performance features, if yes considered to disable it.
+⚠️ This watchtower server service is not recommended to activate if you have a slow device without high-performance features, if yes considered to disable it.

+{: .note }
-💡 Almost all of the following steps could be run with the [mobile](../lightning/mobile-app.md)/[web](../lightning/web-app.md) app guides
+💡 Almost all of the following steps could be run with the [mobile](../lightning/mobile-app.md)/[web](../lightning/web-app.md) app guides.
+We strongly recommend using these applications with intuitive and visual UI to manage the Lightning Node, instead of using the command line.

 ### **Funding your Lightning node**